-One of the few drawbacks with this machine is a relatively small, 10-inch cleaning path.
+One of the few drawbacks of this machine is that it has a relatively small 10-inch cleaning path.
 Since it cleans most surfaces in very few passes, it will make up for not cleaning as wide a swath as some units.
-If you prefer a wider cleaning path, consider the Hoover Platinum Collection Bagged Upright.

-Maneuverability was another downfall.
-The smooth-swiveling head was great for getting around table legs, but APEX did not lay as flat as some machines, making vacuuming under low-slung tables difficult.
+The Shark APEX DuoClean Powered Lift-Away's maneuverability was a downfall of its performance.
+The smooth-swiveling head was great for getting around table legs, but this did not lay as flat as some machines, making vacuuming under low-slung tables difficult.
 Its body is thicker than many of the bagged models, which are flat enough to reach far under a bed, cleaning the whole way, even when they are lying almost flat against the floor.
 This Shark has the hose and the tools to help it clean under a bed, too, but sometimes it is nice not to have to stop and reconfigure.

 At least it can help you see under furniture with its powerful headlights so you will know where you have cleaned already.
-Some competitors have weak headlights or have them positioned too high so they are less helpful.
 This one clearly illuminates the corners and other dark spots for proper cleaning.

 Bagless models like this one are convenient because you don't have to buy replacement bags.
 There is a potential for a major dust cloud when it’s time to empty it, though.
 There are ways to lessen the impact, but this probably isn’t the best bet for those with allergies.
 You don’t have to empty it often because it has a fairly large dust bin.

-The Shark APEX DuoClean Powered Lift-Away seems expensive at first glance, but what you get for the price is very impressive.
-It cleaned our test messes in fewer passes than any other unit we tested and left us with truly clean floors, whether we were on hardwoods, thick carpet or thin.
-It also comes with attachments that make cleaning furniture, draperies and really anything else easy.
+The Shark APEX DuoClean Powered Lift-Away isn't as cheap as something like the Bissell CleanView OnePass (opens in new tab), but what you get for the price is very impressive.
+It cleaned our test messes in fewer passes than any other unit we tested and left us with truly clean floors, whether we were on hardwoods, thick carpet, or thin.
+It also comes with attachments that make cleaning furniture, draperies, and really anything else easy.